sagemath/trac_to_gh/Issue 6038.md

 # Issue 6038: add implicit_plot3d to the reference manual (and maybe an example in the tutorial)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6038

 Original creator: was